lukas2511/debian-installer/README.md

 The installer allows selecting multiple disks to set up a RAID (mdraid for lvm/ext4/xfs, native raid for ZFS)

+# Encryption

 All filesystems can also be encrypted using LUKS disk encryption.
 For ZFS it's also possible to select native encryption instead.

+Dropbear can be configured for use in initramfs.
+A script will be generated setting up the network as defined during the installation (including network bonding and vlans).

 # Networking features